 The right of the agent to sell under a general and an exclusive sale authority lasts for 60 days and under an exclusive auction authority for 30 days, unless another period is specified in the agreement.

 A vendor may also negotiate the fees, advertising costs and the terms with the agent.

-Vendors can engage multiple agents for the one sale, to act for them simultaneously, either through the Multiple Listing Bureau, or as conjunctional agents (so that the agents share the fees), or by giving each agent a general sale authority (which entitles only the selling agent to receive commission).
+Vendors can engage multiple agents for the one sale to act for them simultaneously, either as conjunctional agents (so that the agents share the fees) or by giving each agent a general sale authority (which entitles only the selling agent to receive commission).
 Most residential properties are sold through exclusive sale authorities as this option gives the agent the greatest incentive to earn the fees.